 A tenacious midfield general on the pitch, he later channeled his combative intelligence into a career as a straight-talking manager and pundit.

-Peter Reid's football life is a study in Scouse grit and football intelligence.
-As a player, he was the engine room of Howard Kendall's great Everton side of the mid-1980s, a midfielder who won tackles, dictated tempo, and possessed an underrated creative vision.
-His partnership with Paul Bracewell provided the platform for Everton's league titles and European success, with Reid himself being crowned the Football Writers' Player of the Year in 1985.
-His playing style—all bone, bite, and clever passes—embodied the city of Liverpool.
-Management was a natural, if turbulent, progression.
-He achieved remarkable success at Sunderland, taking them to two consecutive seventh-place Premier League finishes with a direct, passionate brand of football.
-Later stints were less stable, but his analytical mind found a perfect outlet in television punditry.
-On screen, Reid is known for his candid, no-frills assessments, delivering his hard-earned wisdom with the same directness he once used to break up opposition attacks.
+Peter Reid won the Football Writers' Player of the Year award in 1985.
+As a midfielder for Howard Kendall's Everton side, he won tackles, dictated tempo, and possessed underrated creative vision.
+His partnership with Paul Bracewell provided the platform for Everton's league titles and European success.
+Management followed.
+At Sunderland, he achieved two consecutive seventh-place Premier League finishes with direct, passionate football.
+Later stints were less stable.
+His analytical mind found an outlet in television punditry.
+On screen, Reid delivers candid, no-frills assessments with the same directness he once used to break up opposition attacks.

 1946–1964